Evri Workers Jailed Over £70,000 Theft Scandal at Yorkshire Hub

 The £68,436 Theft Scheme of Evri Workers Unravels

-Ilie Nicolescu, 23, and Valentine Cocoras, 38, are due to appear for sentencing on August 7th after being convicted in connection with the theft ring that cost Evri £68,436 in stolen goods.
+Ilie Nicolescu, 23, and Valentine Cocoras, 38, have both been sentenced to 12 months in jail after pleading guilty in connection with the theft ring that cost Evri £68,436 in stolen goods.

-Meanwhile, arrest warrants have been issued for Florin Puscas, 27, and Mihaela Curtasu, 24, suggesting they’ve failed to appear for court proceedings.
+Meanwhile, arrest warrants remain in place for Florin Puscas, 27, and Mihaela Curtasu, 24, who have failed to appear for court proceedings.

 A fifth suspect, Tinel Manolache, 44, is scheduled to enter a plea on August 13th after being charged with theft in connection with the same investigation.